omahs/docs-19/README.md

 ### Requirements
 - Having GIT client, we recommend using [Github Desktop](https://desktop.github.com/)
-- Installed [NodeJs](https://nodejs.org/en/), we reccomend to use LTS version
+- Installed [NodeJs](https://nodejs.org/en/), we recommend using LTS version

 ### To run it locally